LostCres/Elyra/README.md

 # Elyra Engine

-Elyra is a lightweight, modular game engine designed for learning and experimentation.
-It provides a clean and extensible architecture for building 3D applications and games.
+Elyra is a lightweight, modular game engine designed for learning and experimentation, devoleped using AI.

 ## Features